 - 5/0 barbless hooks

-SALTWATER BAY FISHING AREAS/PLACES TO FISH
+SALTWATER BAY FISHING AREAS

 When looking for places to fish in a saltwater bay, consider trying the areas below.
 You may need a topographical map, fishfinder or GPS to help you locate.